nevtemu/crew-positions/README.md

 <img src="./src/output.png" />

 ### Breaks alocation
 Started work on automatic break allocation.
 Most of them linked to work positions already and directly specified in crew rest strategies (PUR, CSA, CSV).
-For others we can select automatically and implement rotation or just link breaks directly to workign position for all crew.
+For others we can select automatically and implement rotation or just link breaks directly to working position for all crew.
 Rotation of positions will support rotation of breaks.
 Totally 12 types of breaks allocation exists (not counting temporarily procedure for long turnarounds):
 <img src="./src/breaks.png" />

+I decided to go with random choice of break for first sector and then rotation.
+This excludes Gr1 break allocation on B777-300 as number of crew on each break is not equal.

 Thank you.